erikandersson96/portfolio-project-five/README.md

 ### AndWatch's - Flow Diagram

 Before I started to write any code for this project I made sure to create an easy and straightforward `Flow Diagram` with all the logic for this project.
 The `Flow Diagram` was created with the use of [Lucid Chart](https://lucid.co/) (link).
-I used a paid version to get more features but you can access the free version that is available for anyone that register an acount at their website.
+I used a paid version to get more features but you can access the free version that is available for anyone that registers an account on their website.

 **Flow diagram for users & admin/site owners:**